Akai771/AniMotion/README.md

 ## Project Overview

-Animotion is a culmination of our final year college project, leveraging a stack of cutting-edge technologies to create an exceptional anime-centric platform:
+Animotion is a culmination of my final year college project, leveraging a stack of cutting-edge technologies to create an exceptional anime-centric platform:

 ### Technologies Utilized: